 - Explore the habitats of whales by learning about the oceans.
 Whales live in all the oceans of the world.
 Have students use The World’s Oceans website with Blank Map Outlines to identify all the oceans.
 Further research will let students determine where on the map their particular whale belongs.
 Have students mark that place on the map and mount their picture, paragraph, and map on a poster board or large piece of paper.

-- Use your classroom world map or a Continents of the World Bulletin Board Set as the center of a display of the student projects.
+- Use your classroom world map or a Continents of the World chart as the center of a display of the student projects.

 Books on whales for your classroom: